-Overall, we can claim that a DSLR with underwater casing is a great choice for underwater photography while a GoPro is better suited to action shots and videos.
+Overall, we can claim that a DSLR with the underwater casing is a great choice for underwater photography while taking a GoPro diving with you is better suited to action shots and videos.

-So do you need a housing (case) to use your GoPro when scuba diving?
+So do you need a housing (case) to use your underwater camera when scuba diving?
 Well, this all depends on how deep you are planning to dive and also which GoPro version you are taking with you.

 If you are venturing deeper, then browse online for a scuba diving casing.
 There are plenty of accessories available and it is worth it checking out different brands for the best deal.